kej715/DtCyber/NOS2.8.7/README.md

 to be exchanged between users within a single NOS system.
 The product named `netmail` adds support for routing e-mail between systems using NJE and SMTP.

-The `netmail` component uses NJE by default to route e-mail between NOS 2.8.7 systems, and other systems supporting NJE as an e-mail transport.
-For example, IBM VM/CMS systems running on the Hercules IBM 370 emulator and VAX/VMS systems running on the SimH VAX emulator support e-mail and are capable of using NJE as an e-mail network transport.
+The `netmail` component is configured to use NJE for routing e-mail to systems defined in the [NJE topology file](files/nje-topology.json).
+This includes NOS 2.8.7 systems, IBM VM/CMS systems running on the Hercules IBM 370 emulator, and VAX/VMS systems running on the SimH VAX emulator.
+It reproduces the [BITNet](https://en.wikipedia.org/wiki/BITNET) experience of the 1980's and early 1990's.
+During that period, the NJE-based BITNet network connected hundreds of mainly academic institutions around the world and enabled its users to exchange e-mail and files.
+BITNet was the predominant world-wide e-mail network until the Internet obsoleted it around the mid-1990's.
-All such NOS 2.8.7, VM/CMS, and VAX/VMS systems defined in the [NJE topology](files/nje-topology.json) are accessible from the UMass Mailer when the `netmail` component is installed.

-During the 1980's and early 1990's, [BITNet](https://en.wikipedia.org/wiki/BITNET)
-interconnected hundreds of mainly academic institutions around the world.
-It was based upon NJE and served as the principal international network for exchanging email and files between users until the mid 1990's when it was obsoleted by the Internet.

-*DtCyber* running NOS 2.8.7 with `NJE` and the `UMass Mailer` recreates the BITNet experience.
 You may enroll your instance of NOS 2.8.7 in a reborn BITNet by requesting a unique node name for it (see [Network Job Entry](#nje), above) and then running the `reconfigure.js` tool to activate the node name
 (see [Customizing the NOS 2.8.7 Configuration](#reconfig), below).
 Note also that